Hong Kong dollar: Early 20th century

 By 1895, the circumstances had changed to the extent that there was now a dearth of Spanish/Mexican dollars and the authorities in both Hong Kong and the Straits Settlements were putting pressure on the authorities in London to take measures to have a regular supply of silver dollar coins.
 London eventually acquiesced and legislation was enacted in attempts to regulate the coinage.
 New British trade dollars were coined at the mints in Calcutta and Bombay for use in both Hong Kong and the Straits Settlements.
 In 1906, the Straits Settlements issued their own silver dollar coin and attached it to a gold sterling exchange standard at a fixed value of 2 shillings and 4 pence.
-This was the point of departure as between the Hong Kong unit and the Straits unit.
+This was the point of departure between the Hong Kong unit and the Straits unit.

 In British Weihaiwei, the Hong Kong dollar circulated jointly with the Chinese yuan from 1914 to 1930, when Weihaiwei was returned to the Republic of China.

 By 1935, only Hong Kong and China remained on the silver standard.
-In that year, Hong Kong, shortly after China, abandoned silver and introduced a crawling peg to sterling of £1 = HK$15.36 to HK$16.45.
+In that year, Hong Kong, shortly after China did, abandoned silver and introduced a crawling peg to sterling of £1 = HK$15.36 to HK$16.45.
 It was from this point in time that the concept of a Hong Kong dollar as a distinct unit of currency came into existence.
 The One-Dollar Currency Note Ordinance of that year led to the introduction of one-dollar notes by the government and the government acknowledged the Hong Kong dollar as the local monetary unit.
 It was not until 1937 that the legal tender of Hong Kong was finally unified.
 In 1939, the Hong Kong dollar was put on a fixed peg of HK$16 = £1 ($1 = 1s 3d).